blunderbuss9/CarND-Behavioral-Cloning-P3/README.md

 * writeup_report.pdf
 * video.mp4 (a video recording of the vehicle driving autonomously around the track for one full lap)

-This project submission also includes the following directories of baseline (center) and "recovery" driving image/steering-command
+This project development utilized the following directories of baseline (center) and "recovery" driving image/steering-command recordings; however, these directories/files are specifically not included in the repository, as they would exceed the size of the github repository limit, and we were specifically instructed not to include these files in the project submission.
-recordings:
 * IMG (baseline/centered driving image/steering-command recordings, of about 8000 sample images/steering-commands)
 * run7 ("General" recovery sequence recordings from various off-center situations, about 250 images/commands)
 * run12 ("Specific" recovery sequence recording of getting too-close to right edge in treacherous/most-onerous "brown curve")

-This project submission also includes these .csv files; the first three are are associated with, and reference the contents of, the 3 image recording directories above - the last, is built by including the contents of all three of the first .csv files:
+This project's repository does include the following .csv files; the first three are associated with, and reference the contents of, the 3 image recording directories discussed above - the last file, newlog.csv, is built by including the contents of all three of the first .csv files listed below, and is the file referenced in the project's model.py source code:
 * driving_log.csv
 * run7.csv
 * run12.csv